Eugenius0/ai-travel-planer/README.md

 ### (a)
 ### Model-Centric Approach

 The fine-tuning process was carefully optimized by experimenting with key hyperparameters to balance performance, memory efficiency, and training stability.
-Below, we highlight the most critical hyperparameters, their tuned values, and the trade-offs associated with higher or lower values:
+Below, we highlight the most critical hyperparameters, how we adjusted them is indicated in the brackets.
+We also mention their tuned values and the trade-offs associated with higher or lower values:

-1. **Batch Size and Gradient Accumulation**:
+1. **Batch Size and Gradient Accumulation** (increased):
    - **Tuned Values**: `per_device_train_batch_size=2` and `gradient_accumulation_steps=8`.
    - **Effect**: A batch size of 2 managed the memory constraints of the NVIDIA T4 GPU while ensuring stable training.
 Gradient accumulation steps of 8 simulated an effective batch size of 16, improving training stability without exceeding memory limits.
    - **Trade-Offs**:
      - Higher batch size improves convergence and training speed but significantly increases GPU memory requirements.
      - Lower batch size might lead to noisier gradient updates and slower convergence.

-2. **Learning Rate**:
+2. **Learning Rate** (decreased):
    - **Tuned Value**: `learning_rate=1e-4`.
    - **Effect**: A lower learning rate ensured that the model learned more gradually, reducing the likelihood of overshooting the optimal weights and improving stability.
    - **Trade-Offs**:
      - Higher learning rates risk divergence or overshooting the optimal weights.
      - Lower learning rates slow convergence, potentially requiring more training time.

-3. **Warmup Steps**:
+3. **Warmup Steps** (increased):
    - **Tuned Value**: `warmup_steps=50`.
    - **Effect**: Gradually increasing the learning rate in the initial steps stabilized training by preventing large gradients from disrupting early progress.
    - **Trade-Offs**:
      - Higher warmup steps ensure smoother initialization but delay full utilization of the optimal learning rate.
      - Fewer warmup steps might lead to instability in early training phases.

-4. **Epochs and Training Steps**:
+4. **Epochs and Training Steps** (limited):
    - **Tuned Values**: `num_train_epochs=1`, `max_steps=1000`.
    - **Effect**: Limited epochs and steps allowed us to adapt the model within the constraints of our hardware while achieving meaningful performance improvements.
    - **Trade-Offs**: